JKSmithy23/elevator-program/README.md

 4. path taken by elevator shown in console

 Notes:
-- There is no input validation, keep inputs between 1 and 10
+- There is no input validation, keep inputs between 1 and 10 and make sure they are all filled before pressing 'Run elevator'
 - Not much error handling, refresh page to reset if needed

 ## Available Scripts